Entry #514: Homosexual activity in South Sudan

 While an autonomous region of Sudan, South Sudan passed The Penal Code Act, 2008.
 It removed the death penalty as a punishment for homosexual sex.
 However, homosexuality is still a crime punishable by prison and possibly a fine.
 Article 248 punishes "carnal intercourse against the order of nature" with up to 10 years imprisonment and the possibility of being liable to a fine. possibly a fine.
 Article 248 punishes "carnal intercourse against the order of nature" with up to 10 years imprisonment and the possibility of being liable to a fine.

-edited by Unknownmiles.
+edited by UnknownMiles.
 Replacing description and adding links

 Helpful?